sylikc/jpegview/README.md

 # JPEGView - Image Viewer and Editor

-This is the semi-official re-release of JPEGView.
+This is the official re-release of JPEGView.

 ## Description